How to make an appeal

 Conditions for a valid appeal

 You may have to meet certain conditions before the Tax Appeals Commission can accept your appeal.
 This usually involves submitting your tax return and paying whatever amount of tax, if any, that you declare on this return (your self-assessed tax liability).
-If your appeal relates to customs or excise duties, you must pay the full amount of the disputed duty before you can appeal.
+If your appeal relates to excise duties, you must pay the full amount of the disputed duty before you can appeal.

 If you have not met the conditions for a valid appeal, Revenue will object to the acceptance of your appeal.
 Revenue will send you a copy of any such notification so that you are aware of the Revenue objection.